hyperledger-archives/sawtooth-core/source/txn_family_tutorial.rst

         ledger.add_transaction_store(XoTransaction)

-The ledger object being passed into this function is a type derived from journal.journal_core.Journal (such as PoetJournal or QuorumJournal).
+The ledger object being passed into this function is a type derived from journal.journal_core.Journal from `sawtooth-core <http://github.com/HyperLedger/sawtooth-core>`__ (such as PoetJournal or QuorumJournal).
 We register the standard transaction message handler specify the message type of XoTransactionMessage, which is derived from transaction_message.TransactionMessage.

-Lastly, we add the transaction store.  add_transaction_store() takes the transaction type as input (XoTransaction).
-It adds an instance of the appropriate store type to teh global store, using the transaction type's name.
+Lastly, we add the transaction store.
+The method add_transaction_store() takes the transaction type as input (XoTransaction).
+It adds an instance of the appropriate store type to the global store, using the transaction type's name.

 The Message Class
 -----------------

 The implementation of XoTransactionMessage, which is also complete:

+*sawtooth_xo/txn_family.py*

 .. code-block:: python